evie-lau/Unifi-gateway-wpa-supplicant/README.md

 We'll copy files into here in the next step.

-## Copy certs and config to UXG-Lite
+## Copy certs and config to Unifi gateway
-Back on your computer, prepare your files to copy into the UXG-Lite.
+Back on your computer, prepare your files to copy into the Unifi gateway.

 These files come from the mfg_dat_decode tool:
 - CA_XXXXXX-XXXXXXXXXXXXXX.pem